A polynomial approximation scheme for nonlinear model reduction by moment matching: Numerical results

 \section{Numerical results}

-Different numerical tests were performed to assess the domain over which a good approximation could be found with a relatively low maximum degree in the Galerkin expansion, due to the increasing computational complexity of the problem with higher dimensional expansions.
-These tests were carried out over chosen rectangular domains $\Omega$ of varying sizes, for different nonlinear dynamics and signal generators, and the algorithm was employed with a tolerance of $10^{-7}$ in the $L^1$ norm of $F$.
-Two Python modules for solving the invariance PDE and for generating the reduced-order model, as well as several scripts to replicate the results shown in this section, can be found at \url{https://github.com/carlosjdoebeli/Moment-Matching-ROM}.
+Different numerical experiments are performed to assess the approximation quality of the Galerkin method and the performance of the resulting reduced-order models.
+The tests are carried out over rectangular domains $\Omega$ of varying sizes, for different nonlinear dynamics and signal generators, and the algorithm is employed with a tolerance of $10^{-7}$ in the $L^1$ norm of $F$.
+In each case, the solver is initialized with $\pmb{c}^0 = \pmb{0}$, with all coefficients of $\pi^N$ set to zero.